gilangpramnnaa/gilangpramnnaa/README.md

 # Hi there, I'm Gilang! 👋
-When I'm stressed, I usually force myself to create a website or read and yeah Dare to jump into the crypto world for a change financial~
+When I'm stressed, I usually force myself to create a website or read and yeah Dare to jump into the crypto world for a change financial for futures~

 🎗University Open Pekanbaru